-Duke Energy Corporationi, \$84 billion in market capitalization, \$62 billion in fixed income securities, and 27,000 employees, is an energy company located primarily in the Americas that owns an integrated network of energy assets and it is one of the largest U.S. utilities.
+In 2022 Duke Energy Corporation had \$84 billion in market capitalization, \$62 billion in fixed income securities, and 27,000 employees, as an energy company located primarily in the Americas that owned an integrated network of energy assets and it is one of the largest U.S. utilities.

-In 2020, Duke reported Scope 1 emissions of 75 million mtCO2e, 24.5 thousand metric tons SO2, 39 thousand metric tons NOx, and 142.4 thousand metric tons methane emissions with coal generating 20.9% total electricity.ii
+In 2020, Duke reported Scope 1 emissions of 75 million $mtCO_2e$, 24.5 thousand metric tons SO2, 39 thousand metric tons NOx, and 142.4 thousand metric tons methane emissions with coal generating 20.9% total electricity.